MinaProtocol/mina/frontend/website/docs/glossary.md

 The data structure that is used in a cryptocurrency to maintain a shared state of all accounts in the network.

+####Block Confirmations

+The number of blocks added after the reference block.
+As the number of confirmations increases, the likelihood of a reorganization decreases, thereby increasing the likelihood of all transactions in the reference block being confirmed.

 ####Block Producer

 The node selected to add the next block to the Coda blockchain.
 The block producer is selected through the consensus mechanism.